mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-dmarc_reporting.en.md

 In the example above reports are sent once every 24 hours.

-Olefia schedule has same implementation as `cron` in Go, supported syntax described at [cron Documentation](https://pkg.go.dev/github.com/robfig/cron)
+The Ofelia schedule has the same implementation as `cron` in Go, supported syntax described at [cron Documentation](https://pkg.go.dev/github.com/robfig/cron)

 To change schedule: